Darioc18/memory-game/README.md

 ### Restart option

-Players have the option to restart the game by clicking the reset button, either on the main window or the win pop-up screen.
+Players have the option to restart the game by clicking the reset button, either on the main window or on the win pop-up screen.
 Upon restarting, both the timer and the flip counter are reset to zero, providing users with a fresh start for a new round of magical memory challenges.
 ![Reset button on home page](assets/images/readme-images/reset-homepage.gif)

 ### Win pop-up screen